Skip to main content

 • hardware devices

-• hardware resource profiles: access to any hardware device labels
+• for the site provider tenant: access to any declared hardware device labels

-• for the top tenant: access to any hardware device labels
+• for the application owners: no access to hardware device labels by default

-• for the subtenants: no access to hardware device labels by default
+• application owners have no access to dynamic device rules by default

 • GPU

-• for the top tenant: access to any GPU labels
+• for the top tenant: access to any declared GPU labels

 • for subtenants: no access to GPU labels by default